VIP ascent to the Peak on foot

 - Titsa bus (guagua), Route 342 Playa de Las Américas - Las Cañadas del Teide.
-Departure times: 9.15am from Las Américas, with stops in Los Cristianos (9.30am), Teide Cable Car and Montaña Blanca (ascent on foot to the Altavista Refuge).
-Return from the Teide Cable Car departing at 3.30pm.
+Departure times: 9.15am from Las Américas, with stops in Los Cristianos (9.30am), Teide Cable Car and Montaña Blanca (trail to the Altavista Mountain Refuge), and return from the cable car departing at 3.30pm.

 If you are close to Santa Cruz or La Laguna.

 - Take the TF-24 motorway from La Laguna to Portillo de la Villa (La Esperanza Motorway), which connects with TF-21 that will take you to the base station of the cable car at km 43